STUDIO i wants to inspire, inform and connect

 In an inclusive environment, everyone feels recognised and appreciated.
 And yet in society, we see the same stereotypes over and over again.
-The norm is often repeated; you only have to look at the people in advertisements.
-They usually share the same ‘perfect’ look, and the same cultural and social background.
+An imagined ‘norm’ is often repeated; you only have to look at the people in advertisements.
+They usually share the same look, and the same cultural and social background.
 They have neither disabilities nor financial problems.

 Would these people recognise themselves among the staff, public and programmes on offer at your institution?
 What about the visiting public of the future?
 How future proof is an exclusive theatre or museum if we take account of trends such as an ageing population and globalisation?